michael-huber2772/test-driven-development/README.md

 - Location on Page: "A Little More of Our Front Page"
 - [Link to Current Position](https://www.obeythetestinggoat.com/book/chapter_philosophy_and_refactoring.html)
 - [Github Repo](https://github.com/hjwp/book-example/)

+## TODO List

+-[x] Don't save blank items for every request
+-[x] Code smell: POST test is too long?
+-[ ] Display multiple item sin the table
+-[ ] Support more than one list

 ###SCHEDULE